 - NC State Extension Horticultural Science Publications

-- Find your local Cooperative Extension County center
+- Find your local N.C.
+Cooperative Extension center

 Recommendations of specific chemicals are based upon information on the manufacturer's label and performance in a limited number of trials.
 Because environmental conditions and methods of application by growers may vary widely, performance of the chemical will not always conform to the safety and pest control standards indicated by experimental data.